 - The focus of the Counselor Education program is on training professional counselors.

-- The Counselor Education concentrations in Clinical Mental Health Counseling, Student Affairs in Higher Education, and School Counseling have been CACREP (Council for Accreditation of Counseling and Related Educational Programs) since January 2009.
+- The Counselor Education concentrations in School Counseling and Clinical Mental Health Counseling, have been CACREP (Council for Accreditation of Counseling and Related Educational Programs) accredited since January 2009.